 Next, divide the total price by the price per unit.
 Or, if you’re like us and calculating math problems while standing in a store isn’t your thing, let technology do the work for you with apps like Unit Price Comparison and CompareMe Price Comparison.

 What Not to Buy in Bulk

-Shy away from buying in bulk items that will go bad before you have the chance to use them all, such as fresh produce, meat, eggs, milk, cheese, condiments and spices.
+Shy away from buying in bulk any item that will go bad before you have the chance to use it all, such as fresh produce, meat, eggs, milk, cheese, condiments and spices.
 However, if you’re going to freeze meat, can fresh veggies or make multiple casserole dishes for an upcoming dinner party, buying those items in bulk might work for you.

 Think about how long it’ll take your household to use what you buy before investing in a large quantity of it.